-On July 1, 2015, we assumed an existing mortgage loan with Ziegler Financing Corporation of approximately \$5.5 million in connection with an acquisition.
-The mortgage loan is insured with the U.S. Department of Housing and Urban Development (HUD), which subjects the facility to HUD oversight and periodic inspections.
-The mortgage loan bears interest at a rate of 3.5% per annum.
-Amounts borrowed under the mortgage loan may be prepaid starting after the second anniversary of the note subject to prepayment fees of 8.0% of the principal balance on the date of prepayment.
-These prepayment fees are reduced by 1.0% per year for years three through ten of the loan.
+We have outstanding indebtedness under mortgage loans and promissory note issued in connection with various acquisitions.
+The mortgage loans are insured with the U.S. Department of Housing and Urban Development (HUD), which subjects our operating subsidiaries to HUD oversight and periodic inspections.
+The mortgage loans and note bear fixed interest rates between 2.6% and 5.3% per annum.
+Amounts borrowed under the mortgage loans may be prepaid starting after the second anniversary of the notes subject to prepayment fees of the principal balance on the date of prepayment.
+These prepayment fees are reduced by 1.0% per year for years three through eleven of the loan.
 There is no prepayment penalty after year eleven.
-The term of the mortgage loan is 33 years, with monthly principal and interest payments through March 1, 2045.
-The mortgage loan is secured by the real property comprising the facility and the rents, issues and profits thereof, as well as all personal property used in the operation of the facility.
-As of September 30, 2015, our operating subsidiary had \$5.4 million outstanding under the mortgage loan, of which \$0.1 million is classified as short-term and the remaining \$5.3 million is classified as long-term.
+The terms of the mortgage loans and note are between 12 and 33 years.
+The mortgage loans and note are secured by the real property comprising the facilities and the rents, issues and profits thereof, as well as all personal property used in the operation of the facilities.
+As of March 31, 2016, our operating subsidiaries had \$14.5 million outstanding under the mortgage loans and note, of which \$0.6 million is classified as short-term and the remaining \$13.9 million is classified as long-term.